Monday, 13 May 2013

 (Eloise to Abelard - Alexander Pope)

-As I stated before, my favourite test was done by my Spanish old mate/medical professional, (call me) Angelo, who gave me a little heart massage, although, many of the other tests were rather disturbing, confronting and downright intrusive.
+As I stated before, the most intriguing test was done by Spanish old mate/medical professional, Dr ('call me') Angelo, who gave me a little heart massage, although so many of the other tests were disturbing, confronting and downright intrusive.
 Reflecting, I didn’t overly mind having them as I understood their purpose and as usual, friends were always visiting to make light of the situation.
 One mate enjoyed the fact that I couldn’t have an endoscopy (aka: swallow a cute camera for ‘lunch’) whilst alert, which was a surprise considering the only person I’ve known to have a bigger mouth than me is my younger sister.
 Potato Lover apologised in the midst of laughing at such a surprising inability, although I am sure most people would see the funny side when receiving a text that read ‘turns out I don’t like big things in my mouth’.

-Given the complexities of stroke and the human mind as a whole, there were some tests that I had - and still have - no idea what the purpose of them were, but I guess it is better to be safe than sorry when you're clinging to life after a few brain attacks.
-There was the rather intrusive lumbar puncture that entailed a huuuuuge needle used to extract fluid from my spine, which Mother Duck now tells me was to assess the pressure to check I didn’t have an infection and also used as an indication of brain activity.
+Given the vast complexities of stroke and the human mind as a whole, there were some tests that I had - and still have - no idea what the purpose of them were, but I guess it is better to be safe than sorry when you're clinging to life after a barrage of brain attacks.
+There was the rather intrusive lumbar puncture that entailed a huuuuuge needle used to extract spinal fluid from my spine which Mother Duck now tells me was to assess the pressure to check I didn’t have an infection and also used as an indication of brain activity.
 Huh?!
 I still don’t fully understand its purpose but I assume it was due to the initial misdiagnosis.
 Can you imagine how concerned I made loved ones when I texted them that I had an infection of the brain (followed by ‘I’ll be fine.
 Give it a week.’)?!
-Initially, I was just frustrated being back in hospital, especially during my mid-term break.
-I wasn’t worried about my situation until someone messaged back asking if I had meningitis, another infection of the brain and symptoms that were similar (i.e. confusion).
+Initially, I was just frustrated being back in hospital, especially during my half-term break.
+Initially, I wasn’t worried about my situation until a concerned friend messaged back asking if I had meningitis, another infection of the brain, particularly its membrane surrounding the brain and symptoms that were similar (i.e. confusion).
 As you'd expect, I was overly familiar with meningitis due to well-documented fatalities in the media, so naturally, I thought this was it for Kitty.
 What did I want at that moment?
-Easy; my Mum and my little sister, Jack Attack, who were still Down Under, writing me What’s App messages so frequently, I deduce they slept (+ worked!) less than I did.
+Easy, my Mum & little sister, Jack Attack, who were still Down Under, sending messages (I promptly forgot calls altogether within seconds & then would get in a state about forgetting despite the phone clearly stating we had spoken for an hour just five minutes earlier) so frequently, I deduce they slept (+ worked!) less than I did.
 I’d demand photos of themselves, what they were currently looking at (a shot of a computer screen has never been so welcomed when you don't feel alive or at the very least, conscious) or of their pet pooch posing just for me (thanks, Wally Shih Tzu!).

-Whilst I understood the purpose of the brain biopsy, I didn’t understand why I needed to have an x-ray of my lungs or an electroencephalogram test which measured brain electrical activity (I wasn't having seizures) nor did I understand the brain biopsy's results being 'inconclusive' was a step in the right direction like those around me had deduced.
-Although there was a test almost every day during my month+ vacay at hospital, I never complained about all the tests.
-I generally just went with the flow and was incredibly appreciative of National Health Service as I assume such thorough medical analysis came at quite the cost especially when I had such a massive appetite after!
+Whilst I understood the purpose of the brain biopsy, I didn’t understand why I needed to have an x-ray of my lungs or an electroencephalogram test which measured brain electrical activity (I wasn't having seizures) nor did I initially understand that the brain biopsy's results being 'inconclusive' was a step in the right direction like those around me had (fortunately) deduced.
+Although there was a test almost every day during the month+ vacay at hospital, I never complained about them all.
+Generally speaking, I just went with the flow (while still wanting to leave hospital, so brain damaged I didn't realise its actual severity and just how long & intense the rehab road ahead entailed) & was incredibly appreciative of UK's National Health Service as I assume such a thorough medical analysis came at quite the cost especially when I had such a massive appetite after (let's blame the steroids, okay?!)!

-After copious tests, you’d think there would be some indication of abnormalities, however there was no evidence of such.
+After copious advanced tests, you’d think there would be some indication of abnormalities, however there was no evidence of such.
 They had committed immense time, expertise, money and effort into my cause and it all came back as healthy.
 A healthy Kitty - what a crying shame!
-Fortunately, they weren’t all pointless; I was told by one (I imagine - competent, wise and knowledgeable) doctor that I had the 'perfect anatomy', which unsurprisingly went straight into my long-term-memory bank.
-Although I’d forget I had told someone that my anatomy was so wonderful seven times in the previous minute and the doc’s passing comment also forced me to be overly carefree whilst eating Twirls for breakfast.
+Fortunately, they weren’t all pointless; I was told by one (we can deduce - competent, wise & knowledgeable) doctor that I had the 'perfect anatomy', which unsurprisingly went straight into my long-term memory bank.
+Although, I’d then forget I had told someone that my anatomy was declared to be wonderful seven times in the previous minute & the doc’s passing comment also forced me to be overly carefree whilst eating Twirls for breakfast.
 No more perfect anatomy for Kitty.

 'I don’t know why it is we are in such a hurry to get up when we fall down.
 You might think we would lie there and rest for a while.'